jianlianggao/jianlianggao.github.io/_posts/2020-04-07-psql-query-performance.md

 Residual  155.0  0.203425  0.001312        NaN           NaN
 ```

-The p-value (4.226861e-08) < 0.05 suggested to reject the null hypothesis, that is, there was significant difference between the two batches of SQL queries.
+It is an easy conclusion because the p-value (4.226861e-08) < 0.05 suggested to reject the null hypothesis.
+The mean time of 6 separate db connections is about 10% slower than that of single db connection.